Internet Resources for Law School Applicants

 - What Law School Rankings Don't Say About Costly Choices

 This 2008 article's cost/benefit analysis argues that it can make economic sense to attend a LOWER ranked law school, IF you will be looking for a job in a high-paying law firm: In short, the authors of this study contend that rankings are especially important for those schools ranked 27 or higher.
 Here's an excerpt: "For example, between schools No. 25 (William & Mary) and No. 5 (Columbia), employment [in high-paying firms] rose from 21.9 percent to 54.5 percent, an increase of 32.6 percentage points...Conversely, between schools No. 45 (Brigham Young) and No. 25, the increase...was only 8.4 percentage points.
 And between No. 65 (Louisville) and No. 45, the increase in large-firm employment is a mere 4.3 percentage points.
 Below school No. 26 (Emory), a graduate has a less than one in five probability of starting his or her career at a large law firm...With these numbers, does it really make economic sense to go to the highest-ranked school one can get into?
-In many cases, the answer is no." Please read this entire article for specific, detailed information to consider as you select schools.
+In many cases, the answer is no." While this article was written before the economic downturn and should be viewed in that context, it contains important points to consider when choosing schools.

 Free resource that provides legal news, commentary, blogs, video, podcasts and an extensive collection of treatises to attorneys, law and prelaw students, law professors and litigants.